PrestaShop/docs/src/content/1.7/scale/benchmark/back-office.md

 ### Shop filled with fixtures

 Benchmarks require a pre-populated shop.
 But this shop content has to be the same at each new bench in order to get reproducible results.
-Prestashop ShopCreator project will help to generate fixtures, used during shop installation to populate the benched shop.
+PrestaShop ShopCreator project will help to generate fixtures, used during shop installation to populate the benched shop.

 #### Generate fixtures

     cd performance-project
     cd shop

-`README.md` contains instructions to get a working shop filled with fixtures, using “Prestashop ShopCreator” project
+`README.md` contains instructions to get a working shop filled with fixtures, using “PrestaShop ShopCreator” project

 	git clone git@github.com:PrestaShop/prestashop-shop-creator.git